StackVista/stackstate-docs/stackpacks/integrations/slack.md

 ## Overview

 The Slack StackPack allows you to receive event notifications in Slack channels.
-A number of [event handler functions](/develop/developer-guides/custom-functions/event-handler-functions.md) that can be use when [adding an event handler to a view](/use/metrics-and-events/event-notifications.md) in StackState.
+A number of [event handler functions](/develop/developer-guides/custom-functions/event-handler-functions.md) that can be used when [adding an event handler to a view](/use/metrics-and-events/event-notifications.md) in StackState.

 ![Slack StackPack](/.gitbook/assets/stackpack-slack.svg)